susanneferschl/da-sql-api-project-group-2_sf/README.md

 Activate your environment.
 Also after having created this environment, you can install additional packages within it.

-3. Add your database.ini file from the SQL-Database connection-repo to this repo, without pushing it.
+3. Add your database.ini and configdef.py file from the SQL-Database connection-repo to this repo, without pushing it.
 4. Start jupyter lab.

 ### Task description